btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 ## Solution

-Samadhan Setu establishes a structured pathway connecting the major stakeholders involved in solving local challenges:
+Samadhan Setu provides a structured pathway for moving a local problem from reporting to potential implementation.

 ```text
 Citizen